Cross-Gender Communication in Cyberspace

 Another man pointed out "I think that all people communicate differently

 online than face-to-face."
-Several people agreed, saying that people with
+Several people agreed, saying that people

 speech impediments or obvious physical handicaps find online communication